yaramoh/demo/README.md

-#just starting to learn about git and github looks legit
+#just starting to learn about git and github looks legit:}